Woodhaven and Cross Bay Boulevards buses: Q11

 The Q11 begins at Queens Boulevard, and runs down the entire length of Woodhaven Boulevard and a short portion of Cross Bay Boulevard to Pitkin Avenue.
 South of Pitkin Avenue, the Q11 turns west, running on several local streets to provide service to the neighborhood of Lindenwood.
-Some buses terminate at Cross Bay Boulevard and Pitkin Avenue, while others continued via 157th Avenue to serve Old Howard Beach and Hamilton Beach (two neighborhoods separated by Hawtree Creek) in one trip.
+Some buses terminate at Cross Bay Boulevard and Pitkin Avenue, while others continue via 157th Avenue to serve Old Howard Beach and Hamilton Beach (two neighborhoods separated by Hawtree Creek) in one trip.

 The original Q11 route served both Old Howard Beach and Hamilton Beach as a single branch.
 After running to 165th Avenue in Old Howard Beach, it crossed a bridge over Hawtree Creek, which has since been removed, then ran north in Hamilton Beach to 102nd Street and Russell Street.

 Prior to the Queens bus redesign in 2025, the southernmost part of the route turned east at Pitkin Avenue, then south along several local streets through the eastern portion of Howard Beach, running near Aqueduct Racetrack and the Howard Beach–JFK Airport station of the subway and AirTrain JFK.
 At 160th Avenue, the route split into two branches; a western branch to Old Howard Beach and an eastern branch to Hamilton Beach.
 Both terminated near the southern coast of their respective neighborhoods at 165th Avenue.
 Select weekday rush hour trips and all late night service short-turned at Pitkin Avenue, via Redding Street.
 Prior to 2010, 24-hour service had been provided to Old Howard Beach and Hamilton Beach.

 Starting September 4, 2025, on weekday afternoons during the school year, select Q11 buses operate "school tripper" service from Rockaway Park.
 These trips begin at Beach 104th Street at the Scholars' Academy (I.S.
 323) and across from Beach Channel Educational Campus, and operate along the former Q21 route through the Rockaways and Broad Channel.
+Three buses depart at 3pm, followed by one more at 3:45, all going to Elmhurst.
 This service was provided by the Q52 until it was converted into Select Bus Service in 2017 (see below).
 This school tripper service was also offered on the Q21 until its discontinuation in 2025.

+The Q11 also serves J.H.S.
+202 Robert H. Goddard and M.S.
+210 Elizabeth Blackwell during the school year, with all trips going to Elmhurst.
+The former trips have three buses depart at 1:50 followed by another three at 2:30-2:32, heading to Cross Bay Boulevard via 149th Avenue.
+The latter trips have three more buses all depart at 2:30, heading to Woodhaven Boulevard via 94th Street and 101st Avenue.